 Video of the Day

 The yellow blossoms of dandelions are among the first flowers to emerge in the spring.
-In fact, they represent one of the first crucial food sources for beneficial insects, such as honeybees, who pollinate dandelions by flying from plant to plant, transferring pollen from the anthers – or "male" components – of one to the ovules of another.
+In fact, they represent one of the first crucial food sources for beneficial insects, such as honeybees, who pollinate dandelions by flying from plant to plant, transferring pollen from the anthers (male components) to the ovules (the female components).

 Yellow Petals to White Seeds

 Once the seeds have developed, the yellow petals dry out and reveal the seed head.
 Unopened, this looks like a slender green tube on top of the stalk with just a tuft of white feathery material peeking out.
 This tube soon opens up to reveal a round cotton-like head of seeds.

 Blowing in the Wind

 Each seed head contains about 100 seeds located on the ends of those white feathery tufts.
 As you may know from having blown dandelion seeds as a child, all it takes is a light gust of air to distribute those seeds.
 The wind easily scatters dandelion seeds to new areas, which explains how they can easily "take over" a field.
 In fact, the wind can carry dandelion seeds for miles.